ktenzer/keithtenzer.com/_posts/2022-11-30-demystify_the_temporal_dataconverter_and_codec_server.md

 ![Temporal](/assets/2022-08-15/logo-temporal-with-copy.svg)
 ## Overview
 In this article we will provide a step-by-step guide for successfully configuring the Temporal Data Converter and Codec Server.
-Many Temporal cloud users need to send sensitive data into their workflow payloads.
-While the Temporal cloud provides encryption in transit via mTLS by default, many users also need to encrypt at rest.
+Many Temporal Cloud users need to send sensitive data into their workflow payloads.
+While the Temporal Cloud provides encryption in transit via mTLS by default, many users also need to encrypt at rest.
 They need flexibility, choosing their own encryption algorithms, managing encryption keys and even restricting Temporal users from viewing sensitive data.
 The solution for all this is the Data Converter and Codec Server.

 ## Data Converter
 The Data Converter is a component of the Temporal SDK.
-It is responsible for encoding/decoding of workflows, signals as well as queries between the client, Temporal cloud and worker.
-Essentially workflows, signals and queries sent to Temporal cloud are encoded while on the worker side, they are decoded.
+It is responsible for encoding/decoding of workflows, signals as well as query payloads between the client, Temporal Cloud and worker.
+Essentially workflows, signals and queries sent to Temporal Cloud are encoded while on the worker side, they are decoded.
 The Data Converter allows the flexibility to choose your own encryption algorithm and how to deal with encryption keys.
 You simply need to implement [encode](https://github.com/ktenzer/samples-go/blob/main/codec-server/data_converter.go#L25) and [decode](https://github.com/ktenzer/samples-go/blob/main/codec-server/data_converter.go#L45) functions.

 The Data Converter is set in the client options of your worker or application.
 <pre>